 "They've got people they're approaching.
 They've never gone out and approached anyone before," said the person, adding that the approaches were made on Monday.

-Tightening regulation and intense political scrutiny are transforming the U.S. physical commodities landscape, forcing some Wall Street banks to retreat from the lucrative business of dealing in goods ranging from oil to copper to grains.
+Tightening regulation and intense political scrutiny are transforming the U.S. physical commodities landscape, forcing some Wall Street banks to retreat from the lucrative business of dealing in oil, copper to grains.

 JPMorgan Chase & Co (JPM.N) and Morgan Stanley (MS.N) are divesting all or part of their physical commodities businesses.

 Goldman executives have repeatedly said the bank is committed to its decades-old commodities trading business, deeming it too important to clients to exit.

 "Metro is not strategic to our client activities, and the firm has concluded that this is the right time to explore a sale, given recent interest by potential buyers," the bank's spokesman said.